📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Why is alcohol-free wine more expensive to purchase?

-The production process is more complex - alcohol is removed after fermentation.
-Additionally, the market is smaller, so economies of scale are lacking.
+The production process is more complex - alcohol gets removed after fermentation.
+Plus, the market's smaller, so there aren't the same economies of scale.

 Can I take a higher margin than with regular wine?

-Yes, because you need to invest more in inventory and training.
-A pour cost of 30-35% is acceptable for premium alcohol-free wines.
+Absolutely, because you're investing more in inventory and training.
+A pour cost of 30-35% is totally acceptable for premium alcohol-free wines.

 How many glasses do I get from a bottle of alcohol-free wine?